How do we transform our painful experiences into a source of strength?

 6. Add sound (optional): Practice steps one through three.
 When you feel ready to exhale, speak or sing a meaningful phrase repeatedly until you feel ready to inhale again.
 For example: “I love myself, I love myself, I love myself!”
 Choose a phrase that feels natural to you right now.
 As long as your phrase is a positive statement, you really can't go wrong!

 I practice both the silent version and sound version of diaphragmatic breathing in different situations.
 You can practice silent diaphragmatic breathing as you read this book, during a meeting, phone call or while you watch TV.
-When my husband was in an anxious, near panic-attack level, his MD recommended 20 minutes a day of diaphragmatic breathing and he attests that it changed his life.
+When my husband was in an anxious, near panic-attack level period in his life, his MD recommended 20 minutes of diaphragmatic breathing a day.
+He practiced it diligently and attests that it changed his life.

 The sound version of diaphragmatic breathing is beautiful to practice in the morning or before bed.
 Singing has been an absolute blessing for the last 19 years of my life, and I believe everyone is a singer.
-The key is to start in a safe place, and release judgment over how you sound.
+The key is to start in an environment where you feel safe, and release judgment over how you sound.
 Instead, focus on feeling the meaning behind your words, and that is what will make it beautiful.